danbev/learning-ai/notes/architectures/mamba.md

 N-dimensional space.
 For C this is the same but a different matrix and vector.

-For the delta values the are generated by:
+For the delta (Δ) values they are generated by:
 ```
 sΔ(𝑥) = Broadcast_D (Linear_1 (𝑥))